 The principle focus of your application should be to demonstrate that your planned activities will contribute to Arts Council England’s strategic framework, Great art and culture for everyone over the period 2015-2018.
 Please read the guidance for applicants as this includes the full details of how applicants can show that they will contribute to the Arts Council’s goals.

 The climate for central government funding will remain tight.
-Our planning model is currently for a 6% cut in real terms (4% cash) to our 2015/16 Grant in aid budget, and then standstill funding for the following two years.
+Our planning model is currently for a 6 per cent cut in real terms (4 per cent cash) to our 2015/16 Grant-in-aid budget, and then standstill funding for the following two years.
 We do not have a settlement ourselves for 2016/17 or 2017/18, and are making a provisional presumption of standstill funding for these years.

 In this challenging economic context, some organisations will receive less than at present, a few may receive more, while others may leave the portfolio or join for the first time.